pypa/packaging.python.org/source/guides/single-sourcing-package-version.rst

     installation metadata, which is not necessarily the code that's currently imported.

-    If a project uses this method to fetch its version string at build time, then its ``install_requires`` value needs to be edited to install ``importlib-metadata`` on pre-3.8 versions of Python like so::
+    If a project uses this method to fetch its version string at runtime, then its ``install_requires`` value needs to be edited to install ``importlib-metadata`` on pre-3.8 versions of Python like so::